The Historic Texas Theatre

 The magnificence of the Texas has been restored over time through the help of locals who share a love for theatre as well as the city of Palestine.
 While the memories of tragedy are fading, they will not be forgotten.

 Palestine has a long, romantic and deeply rooted history with theatre arts.
 The Best Theatre is believed to have been constructed in 1917 for the purpose of Vaudeville performances, before becoming a movie theatre in 1930.
 There is limited information regarding The Best Theater, which once stood where The Texas Theatre stands today.
-The Texas Theatre has since been returned to its original intended purpose of live entertainment and today area actors and actresses of all ages perform on the historic stage.
+The historic site for arts and entertainment has since been returned to its original intended purpose of live entertainment and today area actors and actresses of all ages perform on the historic stage.

 Harold B. Robb and E. H. Rowley built a theater empire that spanned across three states.
 R. & R. Corporation, also known as Robb and Rowley Theaters, were headquartered in Dallas, Texas where they had opened a chain of Texas Theaters.
 By the 1950’s, Robb and Rowley owned and operated over 150 theaters and drive-ins, in 34 towns in Texas, Oklahoma, and Arkansas.

-Robb and Rowley Theatres have been making headlines for almost a century.
-On November 22, 1963, Dallas police officers descended on the Texas Theatre in Oak Cliff in search of a man who had entered without paying.
+The most famous Texas Theatre is located on Oak Cliff, Texas, near Dallas.
+On November 22, 1963, Dallas police officers descended on the Oak Cliff Texas Theatre in search of a man who had entered without paying.
 That man was the lone assassin of President John F. Kennedy – Lee Harvey Oswald.

 Robb and Rowley hired renowned Texas architect W. Scott Dunne to design many of their Texas Theaters.
 The men spared no expense as they built the most expensive theatre in the Lone Star State, in Palestine.
-The Texas Theater was the most expensive theater built in Texas at the time of its completion.
+The Texas Theater was the most expensive theater built in Texas at the time of its completion and is an excellent example of Spanish Colonial architecture.

 Theo S. Maffitt, an architect from Palestine, was in charge of local plans for the theatre in the absence of Dunne during construction.
 Two major contracts were also let to local businesses.
 Wm.
 Kraus and Sons was awarded the general contract, and A.M.
 Burns was awarded the electrical contract.
 Two Dallas contractors were awarded contracts on the project as well.